 Mozarteumorchester Salzburg

 The Mozarteum Orchestra enjoys extraordinary successes worldwide, particularly due to its interpretations of the great Viennese classics.
 In 2016 it became the first orchestra after the Vienna Philharmonic to receive the Golden Mozart Medal.
+Since the beginning of the 2024/25 season Roberto González-Monjas has been the new chief conductor of the Mozarteum Orchestra.

 read more collapse